 Define the problem: What are you trying to solve?
 Is it nurse burnout, patient satisfaction, or access to care?

-Focus on solutions: How can technology improve workflows, reduce administrative burdens, and enhance patient care?
+Focus on solutions: How can virtual care programs improve workflows, reduce administrative burdens, and enhance patient care?

 Avoid the “shiny object” syndrome: Don’t get distracted by the latest gadgets.
 Choose technology that truly addresses your needs.